 - November 20, 2018: Info Session: 10-11:30 am, Room HNES 141

 - December 10, 2018: Save your spot by paying the non-refundable deposit of CAN$100.
 Spots are considered on a first come first serve basis.
 Note that you won't be able to pay the deposit unless we have checked your eligibility.
 Deposits will be accepted in cash only at the end of the next information session on Nov.
 20 or on the deadline date at HNES 286.

 - December 10, 2018 - January 15, 2019: Enroll in the course through the REM system.
 Enrollment in this course is restricted.
 We need to check you eligibility and you need to pay your deposit before you can register on the course.

 - January 15, 2019: Mandatory Session 1, 12:30-2:30 pm, Room HNES 141.
 You must bring printed and signed copies of the following forms:

 - January 28, 2019: Mandatory Session 2, 12:30-2:30 pm, Room HNES 141.

 - January 31, 2019: Pay the remaining of the course fee ($1,000).
 Payments are accepted in cash, money order or "certified" bank cheques.
 No personal cheques will be accepted.
 No exceptions.
 You can also bring the payment before this date to Bev Rutherford's office, HNES 139F during business hours.

 - February 6, 2019: Deadline to complete the travel information form.

 - This course is open to upper-year undergraduates and graduates, including non-FES students and has no prerequisites.

-- NOTE: If you came to an information session and have not received a follow up email by now is because the email you provided does not work, please re-register here
+- NOTE: If you came to an information session and have not received a follow up email by now is because the email you provided does not work, please fill out the eligibility form here

 - LA&PS students have the possibility to apply for funding.
 Check the requirements for the International Study Abroad Award for LA&PS.